Getting Ready to Recruit

 - Develop scripts to contact and screen prospective participants

-- Develop content for website
+- Develop content for landing page/ website

 - Develop tracking tools to document your recruitment progress.